ldtteam/MinecoloniesWiki/source/items/ancient_tome.md

 <div class="infobox box text-center">
     <p style="text-align:center;"><img src="../../assets/images/icons/minecolonies/ancienttome.png" alt="Ancient Tome"></p>
     There is no recipe for the Ancient Tome.
-It must be obtained in-game.
+It must be obtained as a drop.
 </div>
 <br>